Ali & Nino

 • Giamil came to the Ehrenfels’s home in Neckargemünd upon invitation, because he and Umar Rolf had exchanged letters before.
 One of these letters is publicly known.

-• Giamil uttered his claim “Kurban Said, c’est moi” (“Kurban Said, that’s me”) not to the Ehrenfels’s “upon his unexpected arrival” – but in a telegram he sent to Jena Graman, the translator of A&N into English.
-Mireille states this in her letter of 1991.
-When she gave the interview for Jos de Putter’s film some 10 years later, her tale sounds much different.
+• When she gave the interview for Jos de Putter’s film some 10 years later (in 2001 or 2002), her tale sounded much different.
 I don’t blame her, it happens to all of us.
 She was aging, her memory had obviously become tainted, mixing up all the many details.
-And it is THAT which Leela remembered.
+And it is THAT which Leela remembered and shared in her e-mail to Betty Blair.

 Just ignore it.